SithiraChandrasiri/Enterprise-Network-Infrastructure-Design-for-SME-Office/README.md

 ## ⚠️ Disclaimer

-This project was originally developed as an academic assignment and has been adapted for portfolio purposes.
-Some information will be classified due to that reason.
-The design reflects real-world networking principles but is presented as a conceptual implementation.
+This project was originally developed as part of an academic assignment and has been refined for portfolio purposes.
+Certain implementation details may be generalized or omitted.
+The design reflects real world networking principles but is presented as a conceptual implementation.
 ---

 ## 👤 Team

-**Sithira Chandrasiri**
+- **Sithira Chandrasiri**
-**Rumesha Nisadi**
+- **Rumesha Nisadi**
-**Sesath Rathnayaka**
+- **Sesath Rathnayaka**
-**Sasmi Premathilaka**
+- **Sasmi Premathilaka**

----